Senegal travel advice

 Passport

-Entry requirements vary depending on the type of passport you use for travel.
+Entry requirements vary depending on the type of passport you're travelling with.

 Before you travel, check with your transportation company about passport requirements.
 Its rules on passport validity may be more stringent than the country's entry rules.